The Inn at Death Valley: The Great (L.A.) Escape

 The Duffer’s Life

 Depending on the quality of your game, a round of golf may not be the most relaxing way to spend a few hours.
-But the Furnace Creek Golf Course, the lowest 18 holes in the world, offers all sorts of consolations for those inevitable shanks and missed gimme putts.
+But The Furnace Creek Golf Course at Death Valley, the lowest 18 holes in the world, offers all sorts of consolations for those inevitable shanks and missed gimme putts.
+With spectacular views of the desert mountains and glimpses of wildlife, even the worst round never becomes “a good walk spoiled.”

 Sand dunes and mountains